Eye Health Centres: Comprehensive Eye Exams in Calgary and Regina

 Ocular Coherence Tomography

-After pre-testing, you you will then visit the doctor, who will evaluate your digital eye information with you.
-Please make sure you ask our doctors any questions you have about your eye health.
-We are here to help you!
+After pre-testing, the doctor will thoroughly examine you, evaluate your eye health and advise you on how to best care for your vision including any necessary visual aids such as spectacles or contact lenses.
+Please ask our doctors any questions that you may have about your eye health.
+We care and are here to help you!

 Annual eye health examinations should include patients who are:

-Having any eye disease such as glaucoma, macular degeneration etc.
+Have any eye diseases such as glaucoma, macular degeneration etc.

 Contact lens wearers

 Taking certain drugs for rheumatoid arthritis

 Children by age 6 months and annually to 18, inclusive